emqx/emqx-docs/en_US/deploy/cluster/create-cluster.md

 When an EMQX node issues the `cluster leave` command, it notifies the other nodes in the cluster that it intends to leave, and it stops participating in cluster operations, it will complete any ongoing tasks before leaving.

-When an EMQX node issues the `cluster force-leave` command, a node will be forcefully removed from a cluster.
+When an EMQX node issues the `cluster force-leave <node@host>` command, the target node will be forcefully removed from a cluster.
 This command is typically used when a node fails or becomes unresponsive.

 For example, in the previously built cluster, if `emqx@s2.emqx.io` wants to leave the cluster, you can run the command below on `emqx@s2.emqx.io`: